Discover more from Polemics

-Red Flag - A band that copied Depeche Mode and some say are actually better than them.
+Red Flag - A band that copied Depeche Mode and some say are better than them.
 Strong use of tankie imagery.

-Regional Identity - Also known as "city pride," an identity created by American capitalist to sedate people from having racial or even national identity.
+Regional Identity - Also known as "city pride," an identity created by American capitalists to sedate people from having racial or even national identity.
 The advocation of ethnonationalism is a result of phony capitalism and the creation of meaningless, pockets of materialistic communities.
 This will eventually turn America into China, or create new biracial / mono-mutt people.

 Related Records - A record label that publishes queer music.